-The visual image most closely associated with historical Vienna is Stephansdom (St. Stephen’s cathedral), seat of the city’s bishop and an obligatory stop for visitors.
+The visual image most closely associated with historical Vienna is Stephansdom (St. Stephen’s cathedral) right in the centre: an obligatory stop for visitors.

 - Ticketed attractions include:

-- Ticket purchases at the cathedral are cash only
+- Ticket purchases on site are cash only

 - See also: